nemac/climate-by-location/README.md

 <script src="climate-widget-graph.js"></script>
 ```

-The file `climate-widget-graph.js` is included in this project, in the top-level
-directory, and is the only file that is needed for deployment; all other files
+The file `climate-widget-graph.js` is the only file that is needed for deployment.
-in this directory are only used in development, or for examples or documentation.

 ## Usage